CreoValis/MiniWebSrv/README.md

 Websocket support is implemented through this facility.
 Websocket upgrade responses are served by an IRespSource: derivatives of the `HTTP::WebSocket::WSRespSource` class.
-The derived class should contain a method, which can return a `HTTP::WebSocket::IMsgHandler` object.
-This will receive object to send websocket messages with, and it will receive method calls when an incoming message arrives.
+The derived class should override a specific method, which can return a `HTTP::WebSocket::IMsgHandler` object.
+This will receive an object to send websocket messages with, and it will receive method calls when an incoming message arrives.
 The `HTTP::WebSocket::WSRespSource` class creates a simple IResponse object, which handles the upgrade process.
 The connection it upgrades to contains the websocket protocol handler code.